uwcartlab/webmapping/Chapter07/readme.md

 With your team repository cloned, let's add a first commit and push to the _readme.md_ file we have created as part of the repo.
 A _**readme**_ file acts as the metadata of software, datasets, or other coding libraries.
 Readme files often include information about authors and licensing as well as documentation and background description about the project.
 Per the group project instructions, you will use the _readme.md_ file to write your group project proposal.

-The _.md_ extension standards for **_markdown_**, as simple text format similar to ._doc_, ._rtf_ and ._txt_ that makes it easy to format text on the web.
+The _.md_ extension standards for **_Markdown_**, as simple text format similar to ._doc_, ._rtf_ and ._txt_ that makes it easy to format text on the web.
 The _readme.md_ file at the root level of the repo is rendered as styled text on a GitHub repo page beneath the directory structure, and thus serves as the repo's visual website.
-Markdown is useful for web development beyond GitHub as well; for instance, we wrote these lessons in markdown with Github applying our styles automatically upon upload!
+Markdown is useful for web development beyond GitHub as well; for instance, we wrote these lessons in Markdown with Github applying our styles automatically upon upload!

-Using markdown is much like using HTML (the M standing for "markup"), with [slightly nuanced syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to covert from plain text into HTML elements rather than vice versa.
+Using Markdown is much like using HTML (the M standing for "markup"), with [slightly nuanced syntax](https://github.com/adam-p/Markdown-here/wiki/Markdown-Cheatsheet) to covert from plain text into HTML elements rather than vice versa.
 Common syntax includes:

 *   Markdown styles header using the pound/number key (`#`) to indicate its importance with one (`#`) being `h1`, three (`#` `#` `#`) being `h3`, etc.
 *   Markdown also affords emphasis styles including traditional _italics_ and **bold**.
 To italicize something, surround it in either a single asterisk (`*`) or underscore (`_`).
 To bold something, surround it in two asterisks (`*` `*`) or two underscores (`_` `_`)